SonarSource/sonarlint-vscode/README.md

 ## Requirements

-The SonarLint language server needs a Java Runtime (JRE) 17+.
+The SonarQube for IDE language server needs a Java Runtime (JRE) 17+.

-On the following platforms, SonarLint comes with its own Java runtime:
+On the following platforms, SonarQube for IDE: VS Code comes with its own Java runtime:

 - Windows x86-64
 - Linux x86-64
 - macOS x86-64 (Intel Macs) and arm-64 (Apple Silicon Macs)

-On other platforms and if a Java runtime is already installed on your computer, SonarLint should automatically find and use it.
-Here is how SonarLint will search for an installed JRE (in priority order):
+On other platforms and if a Java runtime is already installed on your computer, SonarQube for IDE: VS Code should automatically find and use it.
+Here is how SonarQube for IDE will search for an installed JRE (in priority order):

 1. the `sonarlint.ls.javaHome` variable in VS Code settings if set.
 For instance: